Terai: Politics

 Since the early 1950s, several political parties advocated for autonomy and independence of the Nepal Terai, such as the Nepal Terai Congress and Janatantrik Terai Mukti Morcha.

 Several armed groups were formed, which pursued this aim using violent means.

 In 2013, more than 24 Madheshi political parties were registered for the Constituent Assembly of Nepal election.

 Border disputes

 The most significant border dispute of the Indo-Nepal boundary in the Terai region is the Susta area.
-In the Susta region, 14,500 hectares of land is generally dominated by Indian side with support of Sashastra Seema Bal (Indian border patrol) forces.
+In the Susta region, 14,500 hectares of land is under dispute but recent development has manage to discuss it bilaterally.

 Indian influence in Nepal Terai

 After the 2008 Nepalese Constituent Assembly election, Indian politicians kept on trying to secure strategic interests in the Nepal Terai, such as over hydropower energy, development projects, business and trade.
-The government of Nepal has accused India of imposing an undeclared blockade in 2015.
+The government of Nepal has accused India of imposing an undeclared blockade in 2015 but it is not clear yet, local peoples blame Nepal administration and government.